Input phase noise in Gaussian Boson sampling: Introduction

 In this work we study the impact of phase noise in the input state of a GBS experiment.
 Experimentally this is motivated by hybrid integrated systems, where the sources and the integrated interferometer are not on the same chip, such as the system in \cite{stefszky2025benchmarkinggaussiannongaussianinput}.
 Within the interferometer we can safely assume that there is no phase noise.
 Relative phase noise between the individual input modes can decohere the input state and may make the overall system easier to computationally simulate.
-The nature of this noise source can depend upon the physical architecture of the system, for example in spatial implementations this could be due to changes in the path lengths and in temporal architectures due to changes in the pump phase.
+The nature of this noise source can depend upon the physical architecture of the system, for example, in spatial implementations this could be due to changes in the path lengths and in temporal architectures due to changes in the pump phase.

 Phase noise can be countered by stabilization techniques, which is a common engineering task, but when combining the lock requirements with single photon detectors and large systems, it may no longer be scalable or may lead to unwanted impacts.
-By removing the phase stablization method, the state becomes intrinsically noisy as the reference phase of the pump laser is unknown or the system phases may drift uncontrollably, either on the timescale of a single measurement run or over many hours of experimental data collections.
-Furthermore, the ability of any stabilization scheme is limited by details such as feedback loop bandwidth and stability requirements.
-Therefore, although the mean phase values can be well controlled, some variance in the input phases will always remain.
-Thus, this is an experimentally relevant source of noise that has not yet been studied.
+By removing phase stabilization, the state becomes susceptible to noise sources such as drifts in the phase of the pump laser or temperature drifts in the system, both leading to uncontrolled phase shifts.
+These drifts may occur on the timescale of a single measurement run or over many hours of experimental data collection.
+Furthermore, the ability of any stabilization scheme is limited by technical details such as feedback loop bandwidth and stability requirements.
+Therefore, although the mean phase values can be well controlled, some uncertainty in the input phases will always remain.
+Thus, this is an experimentally relevant source of noise whose impact on boson sampling protocols has not yet been studied.